LICHPUNK/pawsabilities/README.md

 ## Description

 This React application is currently being modeled after an imaginary pet-servicing organization and is designed for personal use and practice with **React**, **TailwindCSS**, **Vite**, and **Framer Motion**.
 It's publication is intended to serve as the project's means of version keeping and to help others understand one approach to responsive UI with Tailwind; though, basic knowledge of each of the frameworks will be necessary.
-The project has the potential to be used commercially in the future after making necessary accomidations, be sure to read [LICENSE.md](https://github.com/LICHPUNK/pawsabilities/blob/main/LICENSE.md).
+The project has the potential to be used commercially in the future after making necessary accomidations, be sure to read the [LICENSE.md](https://github.com/LICHPUNK/pawsabilities/blob/main/LICENSE.md).

 ## Installation